Solution of master equations by fermionic-duality: Time-dependent charge and heat currents through an interacting quantum dot proximized by a superconductor: Limiting cases

 In the state evolution~\eqref{eq:state} the $\delta$-signs cancel between duality-adapted observables and their expectation values recovering the continuous Eqs.~(S3-S5) of Ref.~\cite{Schulenborg2016Feb} for $\alpha \to 0$:

 Likewise, for the currents~\eqref{eq:charge_current}-\eqref{eq:heat_current} we recover Eq.~(S8) of Ref.~\cite{Schulenborg2016Feb} with continuous factors:

-Compared to the result of Ref.~\cite{Schulenborg2016Feb} the last term in \eqref{eq:state_alpha_zero} and \eqref{eq:heat_current_alpha_zero} has been simplified using Eq.~\eqref{eq:p'z} and \eqref{eq:p'rho_0_good}.
+These expressions have been successfully applied to the analysis of both repulsive ($U > 0$)~\cite{Schulenborg2016Feb} and attractive ($U<0$) quantum dots~\cite{Schulenborg2020Jun} in prior works to which we refer for concrete worked-out examples and discussion of experimental protocols.
+Compared to the result of Ref.~\cite{Schulenborg2016Feb} the last term in Eqs.~\eqref{eq:state_alpha_zero} and \eqref{eq:heat_current_alpha_zero} has been simplified using Eq.~\eqref{eq:p'z} and \eqref{eq:p'rho_0_good}.
 This makes explicit that without initial excess charge ($\brkt{N}_{\rho_0}=\brkt{N}_{z}$) the heat current exhibits strictly single-exponential $\gamma_p$ decay, whereas without initial excess parity ($\brkt{p}_{\rho_0}=\brkt{p}_{z}$) one still has double exponential heat decay, cf. Sec.~\ref{sec:transport_evolution}.
-These expressions have been successfully applied to the analysis of both repulsive ($U > 0$) and attractive ($U<0$) quantum dots~\cite{Schulenborg2020Jun}.

 A final point to note is that the distinct behaviour $\brkt{N}_z$ and $\brkt{p}_z$ is due to the interaction: only when additionally sending $U\to 0$ do we have $\gamma_c \to \tfrac{1}{2} \gamma_p$ since $E_{\eta,\eta}=\epsilon$ independent of $\eta$.
 By Eq.~\eqref{eq:gamma_c_selfdual} the system is then self-dual such that the considerations of Sec.~\ref{sec:selfduality} apply: the parity is completely fixed by the charge-polarization